-BY AIR - International flights arrive daily from Europe, North America and South America.
-Commercial airline companies operate all over the territory at modern airport facilities.
-International flights will arrive in Lima.
+BY AIR - International flights arrive daily from Europe, "Down-under" and North & South America.
+International flights will arrive in Lima, Peru.

 BY LAND - The Panamerican Highway links Ecuador, Peru, Bolivia and Chile, allowing arrivals and departures from Peru in modern and comfortable buses with reclining seats, on-board service, restrooms and TV.
 The Peruvian government has invested in the construction, maintenance and rehabilitation of thousands of kilometers of roads interconnecting the tourist attractions and destinations across South America.

 MULTI-CITY - South American airlines offer the best options for flying between cities in South America.
-In order to travel to both Machu Picchu & Galapagos Islands, you will need to transfer between Lima & (Quito or Guayaquil), Ecuador.
+In order to travel to both Machu Picchu & Galapagos Islands, you will need to travel between Cusco & (Quito or Guayaquil), Ecuador.
+All flights go through Lima, Peru.
+It's important to book all legs as one transaction in case you are delayed out of Cusco.
+The airline is responsible to reroute you to your final destination without penalty.

 It is customary for Adios Adventure Travel to include hotel and airport transfers unless otherwise specified.
 This does not apply to people who have booked hikes only.
 Most hikes will start and end at the hotel of your choosing, usually in Cuzco.
 We are happy to offer the service on request.

-The National Police of Peru (PNP) has a special division known as the Tourism Police, whose mission is to ensure the safety and well-being of our visitors.
+The National Police of Peru (PNP) have a special division known as the Tourism Police, whose mission is to ensure the safety and well-being of our visitors.
 They are usually located in places frequently visited by tourists.
+Our hotels are located in neighborhoods where it is safe to walk around.
+Always advisable to avoid putting yourself in potentially harmful situations.

 60% of the population speaks Spanish and 36% speak Quechua, the native language.
 The other 4% speak secondary languages such as Aymara and other dialects from the Amazon Jungle.
-Our guides speak English and Spanish and often a third language.
+Adios Adventure Travel guides speak English and Spanish and often a third language.

 TELEPHONE - Telefonica del Peru is the major telecommunications company, providing local and international call service through home and mobile phones.
 Phone calls at public cabins are available at less expensive prices.